Encyclopedia of Religion, 2nd ed. (multi-volume)

 Call Number: BT821.3 .O94 2008

 Eschatology is the branch of theology that deals with the final consummation of all things.
 Through centuries of Christian thought-from the early Church fathers through the Middle Ages and the Reformation-eschatological issues were of the utmost importance.
 In other religions, too, similar concerns were central to the shaping of the beliefs, practices, and identities of believers.
-Note: Not in reference.
+Note: This title in circulating collection.

 The Book of Symbols: Reflections on Archetypal Images